-From the canals in Venice to Cathédrale Notre-Dame in Paris — 1,052 of the most incredible places around the world have earned the distinction of being an UNESCO world heritage sites.
+From the canals in Venice to Cathédrale Notre-Dame in Paris — 1,052 of the most incredible historical places in the world have earned the distinction of being an UNESCO world heritage sites.
 See the full list here.

 What is UNESCO?